-In this regard, the role of the Muslim Resource Centre board of directors is incredibly important.
+The role of the Board of Directors is critical to the organization.
 Their active participation and oversight ensure that we stay true to our vision.
 Some of the board’s duties include:

 ● Ensure the expected standards of governance, accountability and transparency are met.

 ● Approve budgets, audited financial statements, and governance policies.

 ● Ensure all by-laws and policies, including those addressing conflict of interest, and code of ethics, meet today’s standards.

 ● Provide general oversight and create a culture of excellence within the organization.